 I used to believe that things had to be done a certain way—to get to point B, you start from point A. You move in a linear progression and follow the proper guidelines and stay within the parameters to get there.

 And you can, and you will, but that’s just one way of doing it.

 I found my small place in the community living in NYC but I couldn’t really understand the vastness of it then.
 Climbing was so shiny and new to me.
 It was a way for me to relate to the rest of the world and it became an anchor when I began getting swept away by the madness of city living.
 Working became the thing I did between climbing days, to rest my body and make a little money.

-I have never wanted to do things halfway.
-I’ve expressed some interest in different areas, but I have never loved anything in the same way.
-I look at other people who are passionate about things (such as playing a sport or creating art or music).
-It’s always got to be about pushing past the status quo and reaching that peak, going into a total oblivion, where you can eventually reemerge and transcend.
+I’ve never wanted to do things halfway.
+Even though I’ve expressed some interest in different areas, I have never loved anything in the same way.
+I look at other people who are passionate about things, and I know that it’s always got to be about pushing past the status quo and reaching that peak, going into a total oblivion.
 I need that constant upward trend, and the fight to get there.

 So, does it fall under the category of irony that even though climbing gives us a sense of identity, it’s also possible to submerge yourself to the point of losing a sense of self?

 Three weeks in Africa awakened something in me that I’d long forgotten about.
 I think that I was originally looking for a rich experience to change me, mold me, and perhaps help point me in the right direction.
 I was looking to leave full, but my time spent in Africa left me hungrier than before.
 It whetted my appetite for something that I was starving for and didn’t even know.
 Everyone keeps asking me, “What’s the plan?” and I chuckle because there is no plan; there never really was.